jalapic/engsoccerdata/readme.txt

 engsoccerdata
 =============

+### Compiled by James Curley July 2014

+Free to use for non-commerical use.
+If you do use it on any publications, blogs, websites, etc. please note the source (i.e. me!)
+Also, if you do use it - I would love to see any analysis produced from it etc.

 # My plan is to convert these functions/data into a R package in the not too distant future

 - if you'd like to get involved and help out, please let me know.